What is a Balanced Scorecard?

-The Balanced Scorecard, referred to as the BSC, is a framework to implement and manage strategy.
-It links a vision to strategic objectives, measures, targets, and initiatives.
-It balances financial measures with performance measures and objectives related to all other parts of the organisation.
+The Balanced Scorecard (BSC) is a framework to implement and manage strategy.
+It links a vision to strategic goals, measures, targets, and initiatives.
+It balances financial measures, performance measures and objectives related to all parts of the organisation.
 It is a business performance management tool.

-It was originally published by Dr Robert Kaplan and Dr David Norton as a paper in 1992.
-And then formally as a book in 1996.
+Dr Robert Kaplan and Dr David Norton published the paper in 1992 and formally as a book in 1996.
 Both the paper and the book led to its widespread success.
-It is interesting to note that although Kaplan and Norton published the first paper, they were anomalously referenced in a work by Art Schneiderman who is believed to be the BSC creator.
+Interestingly, although Kaplan and Norton published the first paper, Art Schneiderman referenced the article sometime previously and is believed to be the balanced scorecard creator.

-The BSC is not just a scorecard, it is a methodology.
-It starts by identifying a small number of financial and non-financial objectives related to strategic priorities.
-It then looks at measures, setting targets for the measures and finally strategic projects (often called initiatives).
-It is in this latter stage where the approach differs from other strategic methodologies.
+The BSC is not just a scorecard.
+It is a methodology.
+It starts by identifying several financial and non-financial objectives related to strategic priorities.
+It then looks at measures, setting targets and strategic projects (often called initiatives).
+In this latter stage, the approach differs from other strategic methodologies.
 It forces an organisation to think about how objectives can be measured and only then identifies projects to drive the goals.
-Leaving the identification of projects to the end avoids creating costly projects that have no impact on the strategy.
+Leaving the identification of projects to the end avoids creating costly projects that may not impact the strategy.

-The ‘balance’ is brought about by a focus on financial and non-financial objectives that are attributed to four areas of an organisation.
+Focusing on four areas of financial and non-financial objectives brings about the balance.
 These are the Perspectives.
-They are: Financial, Customer, Internal Processes and Organisational Capacity.
+They are Financial, Customer, Internal Processes and Organisational Capacity

 The Four Perspectives

 Questions often arise about the four Perspectives described in the methodology.
 Why should we only look at Financial, Customer, Business Process and Organisational Capacity?
 Why not include Health and Safety?
-The answer is, of course, there is nothing stopping us.
+The answer is, of course, nothing is stopping us.
 The four perspectives are simply a framework.
-However, over decades of use it has become clear that they work.
+However, over decades of use, it has become clear that they work.